It’s Just…A Cherry Clafoutis Recipe

 I should never try to buy groceries when I’m hangry (hungry + angry).
 My hunger fueled rage temporarily distorts my ability to rationally purchase food, and I end up with a shopping cart of impulse buys.
 The most recent trip earned me an unbalanced bag filled with Flaming Hot Cheetos and an inappropriate amount of fruit.
 Given I’m leaving town in a few days and I just picked up a box of cherries from my CSA, I may have buyer’s remorse.
 Right now, fruit needs to go in everything.

-One of my favorite ways to use up extra stone fruit is to make clafouti.
-Clafouti is a ridiculous sounding, classic French dessert where a custard is baked with just enough flour to make it sliceable.
+One of my favorite ways to use up extra stone fruit is to make clafoutis.
+Clafoutis (sometimes spelled clafouti) is a ridiculous sounding, classic French dessert where a custard is baked with just enough flour to make it sliceable.
 The texture should be creamy and be more custard-like than cake-like.

-Traditionally, clafouti is baked with unpitted cherries.
+Traditionally, clafoutis is baked with unpitted cherries.
 According to elderly women in babushkas, the cherry pits impart an almond flavor that is essential to the dish.

 Heed the babushka: Do not unpit your cherries!